holland01/YAQ3R/prog.md

 - Try mounting '/' as opposed to '/working'; just because '/working' is created via mkdir in the VFS does not necessarily imply that mount will succeed...

+**4/17/16**

+Ok.
+So, apparently the FS.lookup() call uses a node_ops method (i.e., a vtable for an inner lookup corresponding to a different file system).
+The funny thing is that this node_ops function calls into the memfs lookup variant.
+Yet, for some reason there hasn't been any indication that the mount via the workerfs will create nodes that actually bind to node_ops instances lying within the memfs module.
+In addition, memfs lookup (*and* its workerfs counterpart) are both stubbed.
+Whether or not this is yet-to-implemented func, or just stubbed for the sake of interface (assuming IDBFS and nodefs use it...), remains to be seen.

+The mystery continues...

+*Update*

+~~Well, I'm pretty certain this is it: there appears to be no individual hash for root folders that contain only one subdirectory.
+In this case, while "asset/stockmaps" is hashed, "asset" by itself isn't, because stockmaps is only the subdirectory mounted in the path.~~

+^^^At first it seemed like this was true.
+It's not...

+So, I think what's next on the agenda is examining the path which is being sent to FS.lookupNode: does it contain any slashes?
+(The answer is no: the parts array,
+	which is used in sending dir paths to FS.lookupNode, sends 'asset' as its first directory lookup).

+lookupPath contains two print functions at the moment, which can be used to compare the state of the table around the time of earlier IO operations and when fopen attempts to read the bsp map file.

+There shouldn't be a reason for ReadFile_Proxy to *not* be a part of the worker.
+This is a pretty significant detail.

+Here are the functions you've added print statements to, so far.
+Remove them when you're done (and add to this list as necessary).

+FS.mount
+FS.open
+FS.lookupPath
+FS.lookupNode
+FS.lookup
+FS.hashAddNode
+SYSCALL.syscall5

+And the TODO list:

+- Dump the IO of the current build to a text file; the web console won't output everything.
+Keep investigating...